Rather and Prefer are words used to show a choice from

 Betty:

 Really?
 Not me.
-I’d rather go somewhere fun, maybe even
+I would rather go somewhere fun, maybe even with some live music.

 Alex: